DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale or otherwise available to the public before the effective filing date of the claimed invention.

-As to claims 1, 3, Minoshima teaches an optical measurement device (Abstract, Figs. 1-6) comprising: a light source (1) generating an optical frequency comb having a predetermined carrier envelope offset frequency with respect to zero of a frequency axis and a plurality of frequency modes aligned at intervals of integer multiples of a predetermined repetition frequency with reference to the carrier envelope offset frequency on the frequency axis (Fig. 2, ¶51-53 for ex; since the zero is arbitrary claimed, f_CEO and f_rep are considered); a first optical path (from 1-3a-2-4 to sample S) guiding an optical pulse train having a pulse interval based on the repetition frequency of the optical frequency comb generated by the light source and an inter-pulse phase difference based on the carrier envelope offset frequency and the repetition frequency to a measurement target (¶ 14, 29-35, 51; the interpulse phase and timing are controlled as a function of many parameters such as f CEP and f rep); a second optical path (from S to 4-2 to beamsplitter 3a) guiding measurement result light acquired from the measurement target to which the optical pulse train guided by the first optical path has been emitted (Figs. 5-6); a third optical path (path 13 from 3a to 14 and back) guiding delay light acquired by delaying the optical pulse train by a delay time corresponding to the pulse interval (¶ 54-59, 62-65 for ex.); an interference unit (3a-b/6/20 or /22-24) causing the measurement result light guided by the second optical path and the delay light guided by the third optical path to interfere with each other (¶ 12, 40-41, 62-65); and a control unit (such as 8/26 and equivalents and its corresponding processing/controlling means) performing variable control of at least one of the carrier envelope offset frequency and the repetition frequency of the light source on the basis of a state of light after interference by the interference unit; (claim 3) wherein the control unit changes the pulse interval and the inter-pulse phase difference of the optical pulse train by performing sweep variable control of at least one of the carrier envelope offset frequency and the repetition frequency of the light source (¶ 24-25, 34-35, 42-43, 45-46, 51, 59-63, 68).
+As to amended claims 1/20, 3, Minoshima teaches an optical measurement device, and its method of use (Abstract, Figs. 1-6) comprising: a light source (1) configured to generate an optical frequency comb having a predetermined carrier envelope offset frequency with respect to zero of a frequency axis and a plurality of frequency modes aligned at intervals of integer multiples of a predetermined repetition frequency with reference to the carrier envelope offset frequency on the frequency axis (Fig. 2, ¶51-53 for ex; since the zero is arbitrary claimed, f_CEO and f_rep are considered); a first optical path (from 1-3a-2-4 to sample S) guiding an optical pulse train having a pulse interval based on the repetition frequency of the optical frequency comb generated by the light source and an inter-pulse phase difference based on the carrier envelope offset frequency and the repetition frequency to a measurement target (¶ 14, 29-35, 51; the interpulse phase and timing are controlled as a function of many parameters such as f CEO and f rep); a second optical path (from S to 4-2 to beamsplitter 3a) guiding measurement result light acquired from the measurement target to which the optical pulse train guided by the first optical path has been emitted (Figs. 5-6); a third optical path (path 13 from 3a to 14 and back) guiding delay light acquired by delaying the optical pulse train by a delay time corresponding to the pulse interval (¶ 54-59, 62-65 for ex.); an optical combiner (3a-b/6/20 or /22-24) configured to interfere the measurement result light guided by the second optical path and the delay light guided by the third optical path with each other (¶ 12, 40-41, 62-65); and control circuitry (such as 8/26 and equivalents and its corresponding processing/controlling means) configured to variably control at least one of the carrier envelope offset frequency and the repetition frequency of the light source based on a state of light after interference by the optical combiner such that the measurement result light guided by the second optical path and the delay light guided by the third optical path interfere with each other; and (claim 3) wherein the control unit changes the pulse interval and the inter-pulse phase difference of the optical pulse train by performing sweep variable control of at least one of the carrier envelope offset frequency and the repetition frequency of the light source (¶ 24-25, 34-35, 42-43, 45-46, 51, 59-63, 68; the optical signals from S-> 4 -> 2 and from 14 -> 15 are combined and interfere at 3a, then are measured by 6/22).

-(claims 2, 6) further comprising an acquisition unit and (claim 6) further comprising a measuring unit measuring light after interference by the interference unit as signal light (detector 20 or acquisition unit 40) acquiring at least one of an amplitude and a frequency of the light after the interference as the state of the light (¶ 62 for ex.), wherein the control unit performs variable control of at least one of the carrier envelope offset frequency and the repetition frequency of the light source on the basis of an acquisition result of the state of the light acquired by the acquisition unit and information representing a reference of the state of the light (¶ 24-25, 34-35, 40, 42-43, 45-46, 51, 59-63, 68).
+(claims 2, 6) further comprising circuitry and (claim 6) further comprising an optical detector configured to measure light after interference by the optical combiner as signal light (detector 20 or acquisition unit 40) acquiring at least one of an amplitude and a frequency of the light after the interference as the state of the light (¶ 62 for ex.), wherein the control circuitry is configured to variably control at least one of the carrier envelope offset frequency and the repetition frequency of the light source on the basis of an acquisition result of the state of the light acquired and information representing a reference of the state of the light (¶ 24-25, 34-35, 40, 42-43, 45-46, 51, 59-63, 68).

-(claim 5) wherein the control unit changes the inter-pulse phase difference of the optical pulse train by changing a ratio between the carrier envelope offset frequency and the repetition frequency (¶ 24-25, 34-35, 40, 42-43, 45-46, 51, 59-63, 68; by changing the two frequencies arbitrarily, the ratio between them needs to have different some different values).
+(claim 5) wherein the control circuitry is configured to change the inter-pulse phase difference of the optical pulse train by changing a ratio between the carrier envelope offset frequency and the repetition frequency (¶ 24-25, 34-35, 40, 42-43, 45-46, 51, 59-63, 68; by changing the two frequencies arbitrarily, the ratio between the frequencies gets different values with the changing frequencies values).

 Claim Rejections - 35 USC § 103